infragravity/sonar-docker/samples/CoreServer-External/Readme.md

 ./build-win.sh
 ```

-1. Run below commands to create service with endpoint in K8S
+1. If you deployed Windows container outside of Kubernetes, use below commands to create service with endpoint in K8S to expose metrics:

 ```bash
 kubectl create -f ExternalDockerSvc.yml